Infinnerty/DefendpointDeploymentToolkit/readme.txt

 • If the intended Defendpoint client version is already installed, the script will not initiate an install unless the parameter $ReplaceCurrentClient is set to $true.

-• The parameter $ForceUninstallPreviousVersion, when $true, will remove all known traces of Defendpoint from a system.
-This is useful in situations where upgrades are failing.
+• The parameter $ForceUninstallPreviousVersion, when $true, will remove all known traces of Defendpoint from a system; this is useful in situations where upgrades are failing.

-• The Defendpoint MSI to install should be stored in the 'Files' directory.
+• The Defendpoint MSI (DefendpointClient_x64.msi OR DefendpointClient_x86.msi) should be stored in the 'Files' directory.

-• Parameters values can be defined in 'Deploy-Application.ps1' on line 35 onwards, or they can be passed to 'Deploy-Application.ps1' directly or using the provided batch files ('install_launch.bat' / 'uninstall_launch.bat')
+• Parameters values can be defined in 'Deploy-Application.ps1', or passed to 'Deploy-Application.ps1' directly, or using the provided batch files ('install_launch.bat' / 'uninstall_launch.bat')

 • Removal/downgrade of administrator accounts can occur at the same time of software installation using $RemoveAllUsersFromLocalAdmin or $RemoveCurrentUserFromLocalAdmin